 “My dream cover idea (if a publisher would ever allow this),” said Kailum, adopting the hopeful tone of someone requesting a jetpack for Christmas and fully expecting socks.

-Work in Progress (Like Me, But With Better Dialogue)
+Works in Progress (Like Me, But With Better Dialogue)

 ✦ Mukail’s Time, Twice Removed (Or, How to Reboot the Universe Without Breaking Your Favourite Mug)